PointOneNav/fusion-engine-client/README.md

 # Point One FusionEngine Client

 This library provides message definitions and support functionality for interacting with Point One FusionEngine in real time, as well as processing recorded output data.
+Both C++ and Python are supported.

 * [Installation](#installation)
   * [CMake](#cmake)